Interview by Laura Cabiscol

 For our audience that is not familiar with your work, who is behind Interspecifics?
 Could you tell us a bit about your background?

 Interspecifics is an Independent artistic research bureau founded in Mexico City in 2013.
-We have focused our research on the use of sound and A.I. to explore patterns emerging from biosignals and the morphology of different living organisms as a potential form of non-human communication.
+We have focused our research on using sound and A.I. to explore patterns emerging from biosignals and the morphology of different living organisms as a potential form of non-human communication.
 We have developed a collection of experimental research and education tools we call Ontological Machines with this aim.
-Our work is profoundly shaped by the Latin American context where precarity sparks creative action, and ancient technologies meet cutting-edge forms of production.
+Our work is profoundly shaped by the Latin American context, where precarity sparks creative action, and ancient technologies meet cutting-edge forms of production.
 Our current research lines are shifting towards exploring the hard problem of consciousness and the close relationship between mind and matter, where magic appears to be fundamental.
 Sound remains our interface to the universe.

 Leslie Garcia and Paloma López founded the collective, and later, Emmanuel Anguiano and Felipe Rebolledo (Chile) joined the collective.
 We have several collaborators, such as Thiago Hersan from Brazil, Carles Tardío Pi from Barcelona, Mariana Perez Bobadilla also from Mexico and Fernán Federici from Chile.
 With whom we have developed specific projects and collaborations.